Dmitry Azarov: Personal life

 Azarov's great-grandfather was an artisan in Smolensk where there remains a monument to him.
 Azarov's grand-fathers were officers.
 His grandmother were a medical practitioner and a teacher.
 Azarov's father was born in Samara.
 He worked at the planning institute in Vodokanal and Kuibyshevmelivodkhoz.
 Azarov's mother lived in Magadan.
 She was an inspector of the technical control department at the Kuibyshevoblbyttekhnika production association.
 She was also a chairman of the trade union committee.

 Azarov's older brother, Oleg Azarov, works at the JSC Baltic Construction Company of Saint Petersburg (JSC BSK), which includes the Samara contractor, GK Volgatransstroy.

-Azarov is married to Ellina Azarova.
-He first met her when he was in elementary school.
-They married when he was a third year student and she was a graduate of Samara State University.
-The couple has two daughters, Polina and Alyona.
+Azarov is married to Vera Azarova.

+Two daughters, Polina and Alyona.
 Polina is a graduate of the Moscow State Institute of International Relations.
 Alyona enjoys singing and acting.

-Azarov has a life long enthusiasm for basketball.
+Azarov is a participant and supporter of basketball.
 He has been a player, supporter and children's coach.
 He also enjoys reading, listing Fyodor Dostoyevsky and Mikhail Bulgakov among his favourite authors.